TheSquid15/base_website_theme/README.md

-# 2LIPP Wordpress theme
+# ECD base Wordpress theme
-This is the official theme for the 2LIPP project website.
+This is the official theme for project websites.
 Made to fit the design delivered by the internal team.

 When editing the scss files, remember to run this before starting to edit: